boostercloud/rocket-file-uploads/README.md

 For each upload file a new event will be generated.

-On Azure the event will be like this:
+On Azure and AWS, the event will be like this:

 ```json
 {